rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 # Overview

-As we all know, the GNU/Linux operating system follows the philosophy of "everything is a file", so system administrators often need to deal with problems related to file names and file contents.
+The GNU/Linux operating system follows the philosophy of "everything is a file", so system administrators often need to deal with problems related to file names and file contents.

 In terms of processing file content, the three tools `grep`, `sed`, and `awk` are very powerful and frequently used, so people call them the "Three Swordsmen".

 ## Regular expressions VS wildcards

 In the GNU/Linux operating system, regular expressions and wildcards often have the same symbol (or style), so people often confuse them.

 What is the difference between regular expressions and wildcards?